kwhorne/wirement-breeze/README.md

 }
 ```

-2. Enable Two Factor Authentication using the `enableTwoFactorAuthentication()` method on the Breezy plugin.
+2. Enable Two Factor Authentication using the `enableTwoFactorAuthentication()` method on the Wirement Breeze plugin.

 ```php
 WirementBreezeCore::make()